mark-hahn/emStructObj/README.md

 ------
 This is a work in progress.
 There are no real docs.
 There are no unit tests.
 The function emObjToStruct has not been tested.

 The function emStructObj has been tested and it is useful for debugging now.
-It hasn't been used in a production environment as part of an app's source.
+It has been used in a production environment as part of an app's source but it should be considered alpha quality at best.

 Features
 --------